RYCBARM/AndroidQuiz/README.md

 # GeoQuiz
-Helps you with your geography knowledge.
+Helps you with your android knowledge.